tswicegood/python-data-science-intro/tools.md

 ### Quick Note on `pip`

-You can install *most* data science packages from Python using `conda intall`.
+You can install *most* data science packages from Python using `conda install`.
 You might come across a new package or something not specifically related to data science that you can't install using `conda`.
 When that happens, you can rely on the standard Python installer: `pip`.
 It's automatically available in